With its paradisal surroundings and magical vibes, Bali is one of the most beautiful places in the world. Here are the must-see hotspots.

 The sunrise views atop Mount Batur – Kintamani

 Mount Batur is just one of Bali’s spectacular active volcanoes, and easily the most popular day trip for a sunrise hike.
 The trip begins early at around 2am, where you’ll be picked up and whisked to the base of Batur for a hike in the dark.
 By the time you reach the highest peak and crater, the sun will just be rising, which is when the beauty of this island adventure really unfolds.
 You’ll realise you’re right above the clouds, with Bali’s volcanic landscapes glimmering a golden hue below.
+Our top tip?
+Stay in Sideman Valley and take a tour from there – it’s around one hour from Mount Batur’s base.

 The bamboo wonderland at Bambu Indah – Ubud